 - The number of blades dipped deep into the target across the surface doesn’t matter either;

-- ·If they disagree, the player should ask a third party to take measurements from the device,
+- ·If they disagree, the player should ask the third party to take measurements from the device,

-- ·Clutch is a good example of this rule
+- ·Clutch is an excellent example of this rule

 - · In a clutch, if any ax blades stick to the clutch area, the throw is good: